Create elevation layers

 There are two main reasons the footprints could be wrong: either the roof form was incorrectly entered or the lidar was misinterpreted.
 Looking at the building footprints, there appear to be more vertices and segmented parts than shown in the lidar data—the tool most likely picked up details from roof features like HVAC units.
 You will inspect the attributes to see if any features need to be manually changed before editing the features.

-- On the ribbon, on the Map tab, click Select and click one of the red or yellow building footprints on the Map view.
-With one of the features selected, click Attributes.
+- On the ribbon, on the Map tab, click Select.
+Activate the 2D Map view and click one of the red or yellow building footprints to select it.

 You have extracted roof forms for the Portland buildings and symbolized the roof form features in 3D.
 Although you created the 3D features, you noticed a few errors in some of them.
 Before you deliver your data to the Portland municipal government, you will fix some of the errors.
 In the next section, you will edit the roof form features to better reflect the data before exporting the roof forms layer to a 3D multipatch feature class that you can share with the Portland municipal government.

 Edit buildings and export features

 Previously, you created 3D buildings with LOD2 roof forms and identified errors.
 Now you will fix a feature that had a higher root mean square error (RMSE).
 Then, you will export the buildings to a 3D multipatch feature class to make the data easier to share.
 For the sake of time, you will only edit a single building, even though multiple buildings were flagged as having higher RMSE.